CheckoutFinland/checkout-finland-for-woocommerce/README.md

 ### Via Composer

 1. If you have Composer installed:
-    - You can use the command line:
+    - You can use the command line or add json in your `composer.json` file:

 ```
 $ composer require checkoutfinland/woocommerce-gateway-checkout-finland
 ```

-    - Or add it in your `composer.json`:

 ```json
 {